Tutorial: Use Dapr Bindings for event-driven work

 cd bindings-dapr-python-cron-postgres

-Before deploying the application to Azure Container Apps, start by running the PostgreSQL container and Python service locally with Docker Compose and Dapr.
+Before you deploy the application to Container Apps, take the steps in the following sections to run the PostgreSQL container and Python service locally with Docker Compose and Dapr.

-1. From the sample's root directory, change directories to db.
+1. From the sample root directory, go to the db directory.

 cd db